SVP-26_Banner

 Submission Instructions

 • You do not have to complete the submission in one session.
-You may log back into the site using your email address and password to complete or modify your submission at any time before the deadline.
+You may log back into the site using your user ID and password to complete or modify your submission at any time before the deadline.

-• The abstract submission site recommends the use of the following browsers:
+• The abstract submission platform works best with the following browsers:

 • Firefox